Stereo528/Osmium/README.md

  Repository for the Osmium Bot in Discord.py, a Python wrapper for the Discord API.

 # THIS REPO HAS BEEN "ARCHIVED" FOR THE TIME BEING
-  HOWEVER: If a suitable discord.py fork comes along I may switch to it I'm aware pycord (the current main fork of discord.py) exists, but I am rewriting my bot in discord.js currently.
+  HOWEVER: If a suitable discord.py fork comes along I may switch to it.

+  I'm aware pycord (the current main fork of discord.py) exists, but I am rewriting my bot in discord.js currently.

 ## Instructions